 - Always examine your post readability.
 I will highly recommend Grammarly to correct any grammatical errors in your content.

 After an incredible effort invested in the title, the conclusion shouldn’t be weak either.
-Your reader has been hooked all along.
+You have managed to hook your reader through the introduction down to the body.
 Now, what should they do with that information they have just learned?

 Give a reader a lucid call to follow.
 You tell them to apply the guide they have read about in your article.
 With this, you can build a relationship with your readers, and if you own a blog, you will love it more.